Our Story

 Global Awareness Outreach

-In the last fifteen years, Yoga Gives Back has spread globally with 150 Ambassadors who are yoga teachers sharing YGB’s mission with their communities as well as raising funds with their events.
-We have also created a community of dedicated volunteers and partnering sponsors whose annual contribution also tremendously helps our mission.
+In the last eighteen years, Yoga Gives Back has spread globally thanks to our 200 Ambassadors, leaders in the yoga communities who share YGB’s mission with their communities as well as raising funds with their classes and events.
+We have also created a community of dedicated volunteers and partnering sponsors whose annual contributions tremendously helps our mission.

 Programs of Empowerment in India